 An internship is a work experience that is NOT for academic credit.
 Because an internship is not for academic credit, the student does not have to pay tuition, conduct evaluations, or complete any assignments.

 Typically, students perform an internship during the summer semesters as academic credit is not needed during this time to maintain continuously enrolled status (i.e., student loans will not become due, students may remain on a guardian’s health insurance, and students will be able to register for courses in the upcoming semester).
+If an international student is working in the United States they need to register in the Co-op course (even if the company calls the position an internship).

 It is important to understand that the income earned during an internship may affect a student’s financial aid eligibility.
 Please read through the financial aid section of this website and contact your financial aid officer for further assistance.